oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the condition_clause represents a Boolean expression that will be used to select (filter) TOSCA nodes that are valid candidates.
 TOSCA orchestrators use node filters are follows:
-- Within a node template defintion using the `select` directive:
+- Within a node template definition using the `select` directive:
   - Orchestrators select a external node of the same type as specified in the node template that also fulfills the condition_clause of the node_filter.
   - Note that the context within which the node filter is evaluated is the potential target node to be selected.
 Specifically, this means that the SELF keyword in any TOSCA Path expressions refers to the node.
-- Within requirement definitions or assigmnents:
+- Within requirement definitions or assignments:
   - Orchestrators select an initial set of target node candidates based on the target capability type and/or the target node type specified in the requirement definition.